VirgilSecurity/virgil-sdk-javascript/README.md

 });
 ```

-Next: [Learn more about our initializing the Javascript SDK](js_guide_initialization) in our documentation.
+Next: [Learn more about our the different ways of initializing the Javascript SDK](js_guide_initialization) in our documentation.

 ## Documentation

-Virgil Security has a powerful set of APIs and our documentation is here to get you started today.
+Virgil Security has a powerful set of APIs, and the documentation is there to get you started today.

 * [Get Started](#get_started_root) documentation
   * [Initialize the SDK](#initialize_root)